inveniosoftware/pywebpack/README.rst

 * **Inject configuration:** PyWebpack will write a ``config.json`` into your webpack project, which you can import in your webpack configuration.
-You define what goes in the config, but you can use to let e.g. Webpack know about output paths or dynamic entry points.
+You can define what goes in the config e.g. Let webpack knows about output paths or dynamic entry points.
 * **Collect bundles:** If you Webpack project is spread over multiple Python packages, PyWebpack can help you dynamically assemble the files into a Webpack project.
-This is useful if you don't know until runtime which packages are installed.
+This is useful if you don't know until build time which packages are installed.